robertto04/Corn-data-python-project/README.md

 7. Are there any correlations between variables?

 ## Data Cleaning
-In the initial data cleaning phase, we performed the following tasks:
+In the initial data cleaning phase, I performed the following tasks:
   1. Handling with missing data.
   2. Handling outliers.

+## Feature Engineering
+I created two new columns;
+1. Fertilizer_per_acre; fertilizer used divided by the acreage
+2. Yield_per_acre; yield divided by the acreage

 ## Data Analysis
 ```python